The only color movie footage of Buddy Holly performing in the United States was filmed by a Bay City teen in 1958.

 I hadn’t got around to doing anything with the story since then, but I liked the idea of writing a Buddy Holly piece that had a Michigan connection.
 The idea resurfaced again before the last meeting in 2011 of the Rock and Roll Trio.
 This is the name I give to myself, John Len, and Ron Witucki, a group of retired teachers who love to get together to play, discuss, and sometimes argue about rock and roll.

 The fun task that we had set for ourselves at that meeting was to select the 16 all-time best Buddy Holly recordings.
 Before we met, we each wrote out a list of our Top 25 Holly songs.
 We then got together and hashed out our final list of 16 by using a graded point system that makes sense to us ex-teachers and helps prevent any fisticuffs.
 Our ranking of Buddy’s greatest recordings can be found below.
+After listening to all those great songs while preparing my list for the meeting, I finally made a commitment to interview Cederberg and get the long-delayed story written and up on the site in time for the 53rd anniversary of Buddy Holly’s passing.

 02. “Peggy Sue” – Originally titled “Cindy Lou” after Buddy’s niece, drummer Jerry Allison got him to change it in order to help him get back together with ex-girlfriend, Peggy Sue Gerron.